The Sound of Music

 1/5

-The film features mild romantic tension and a few instances of affectionate kissing between the main characters.
-These scenes are handled with classic cinematic restraint and are very appropriate for a family audience.
+The film features mild romantic tension and a few instances of gentle kissing between characters.
+It remains very conservative and entirely appropriate for family viewing.

 Violence & Gore